SpinDoctorMRI/SpinDoctor/README.md

 4) The user guide is found [here](https://github.com/jingrebeccali/SpinDoctor/blob/master/user_guide.pdf).

 Authors: Jing-Rebecca Li, Syver Døving Agdestein, Chengran Fang, Van-Dang Nguyen, Try Nguyen Tran.

+## Updates March 2021

+All modules (master, T2, NeuronModule, MatrixFormalismModule) are now merged and found in the `master` branch.
+The previous versions of the modules are still found in their branches.

+New features:

+* Code refactoring, change of data structures
+* New input file system, controlled by a structure `setup`
+* Som speed and memory improvements (extensive vectorization, reduced memory usage in ODE solvers)
+* Support for parallel outer loops (solve for multiple directions, amplitudes and sequences in parallel)
+* Diffusion tensors as an alternative to scalar diffusion coefficients
+* Matrix formalism with built in Matlab functions instead of PDE Toolbox
+* Add convex hull ECS + tight wrap ECS for neurons (experimental feature)
+* Simple interface for pulse sequences, the user can add custom sequences
+	* by passing a function handle, for which the integral quantities are computed numerically,
+	* or by manually defining a subclass of the `Sequence` class

 ## How to cite us